 All landowners regardless of whether a tree on their property was nominated by themselves or someone else, were notified of the nomination and whether it was successful in making it to the Planning Scheme Amendment stage.

-Amendment C270card documents will be exhibited to the public for a period of one month as part of the Planning Scheme Amendment process.
+Amendment C270card documents have been exhibited to the public from 17 March 2022 to 21 April 2022 as part of the Planning Scheme Amendment process.